- Do you have a BEd degree in preschool teacher education?

 Content

-The focus of the course is on inclusive practices.
-How to create a learning environment that cares for all students learning is introduced.
+The course focuses on inclusive practices.
+How to create a learning environment that cares for all students' learning is introduced.
 The focus is also on collaboration with parents, colleagues, professionals, and paraprofessionals.

 Work process

-The teaching is through lectures, projects, collaboration, discussions in class, on canvas, and in formal assignments.
+The teaching is through lectures, projects, collaboration, in-class discussions, on Canvas, and in formal assignments.
 The course is grounded in students' independence, responsibility, and participation.

 Teaching Icelandic as a second language (ÍET102F)